afhrad/obsidian-ext-launcher/README.md

 - Run a script to get additional information from your system or from the internet and insert it into the current note
 - Syncing your notes with an external system (tasks, events, time spent, etc.)
 - Call a REST service and insert the result into the current note.
+- Scrape some data from a website and insert it into the current note.

 ## Warning